Average Credit Score South Africa: What It Means

 How Credit Bureaus Calculate Your Credit Score

 Your credit score is calculated by registered credit bureaus based on the information contained in your credit record.
-These bureaus track how you manage accounts such as credit cards, personal loans, retail accounts, and other credit agreements.
+These credit bureaus track your credit history and how you manage accounts such as credit cards, personal loans, retail accounts, and other credit agreements.

-Each credit bureau builds a picture of your credit profile using factors like payment history, outstanding balances, and how often you apply for credit.
+Each of the major credit bureaus builds a picture of your credit profile using factors like payment history, outstanding balances, and how often you apply for credit.
 If you miss repayments or carry very high balances, it may result in a poor credit score.

 Because lenders may report to different credit bureaus, your score can vary slightly between them.
 This is why checking your full credit record can help you understand how lenders assess your financial behaviour.